 Technology has disrupted the way we conceive of a workforce.
 No longer are companies bound to a traditional employer/employee relationship—now, with the flexibility to hire and collaborate remotely, companies are more frequently turning to independent contractors to tackle projects dynamically.
+For US companies, this means tapping into skilled contractor talent across Asia, where world-class expertise meets cost-effective rates.

-And while this model has many advantages, it also comes with a handful of pitfalls your organization will want to avoid, chief among them contractor payments.
-In this guide, we’re going to walk you through everything you need to know about paying contract workers, including employment status, taxes and methods of payment.
+In this guide, we’re going to walk you through everything you need to know about paying contract workers, including employment status, taxes, and methods of payment.
 But before we dive in, let’s define what exactly we mean by an “independent contractor.”

 Read next: Building a Global Team: A Step-by-Step Guide